adThomDev/Testez-une-application-full-stack/README.md

 An SQL script to populate the database is available at `ressources/sql/script.sql`

-Among other entries, It'll generate a default admin account :
+Among other entries, it'll generate a default admin account :
 - login: yoga@studio.com
 - password: test!1234